 (For that matter, think of any school or job interview you've had.
 Didn't you have to demonstrate how your unique background and experiences qualified you for that specific organization?
 If you didn't stand out, I bet you were toast.)

 I first learned about digital personas and how they shape online content when I took a FutureNow online copy writing seminar, led by Holly Buchanan, based on "persuasion architecture."
 That was in 2005.

 The section on personas which begins on page 30 explains:

 "There is no average visitor.
 The path to mediocre and uninspiring conversion results is lined with project managers who imagined every visitor would think and behave in exactly the same way.
 People have varying strategies for accomplishing tasks, conducting research, managing their time and making decisions.
 The very concept of an average user makes it impossible to construct a persuasive process that will motivate a broad spectrum of individuals... "

-They go hand-in-hand with customer centricity [see Best Buy Stores Target 'Barry', 'Buzz' and 'Jill'] and force a business to ask customer-targeted rather than product-centric questions about how to deliver value.
+They go hand-in-hand with customer centricity [see the 2005 article Best Buy Stores Target 'Barry', 'Buzz' and 'Jill'] and force a business to ask customer-targeted rather than product-centric questions about how to deliver value.

 When you're developing personas for your content marketing, consider the following 5 tips:

 Are all of your customers the same or do you have different groups of customers?
 Perhaps one is a solo-preneur group and the second consists of trade associations.